Analogue and Digital Integrated Circuit Design

 Course overview

-An individual research project forms the major component of this course, where you'll apply your skills to a practical problem in a research area of your interest.
+You'll also apply your skills to a practical problem via an individual research project, in an area of your interest.

-This work gives you the opportunity to develop the knowledge and skills to become an integrated circuit designer within a range of industries, or go onto further research.
+This course gives you the opportunity to develop the knowledge and skills to become an integrated circuit designer within a range of industries, or go onto further research.

 Structure